url key for the site, defined under the site key in the playbook, is optional, but recommended.

 When the site URL is set to any allowable value, the following features are enabled:

 site-urlattribute is set on every AsciiDoc document.

-site.urlproperty is set in the UI model (the value of the
+site.urlproperty is set in the UI model (using the value of the

 site.urlkey in the playbook).

-site.pathproperty is set in the UI model (the path segment extracted from the value of the
+site.path, is set in the UI model (derived from the

 The 404 page is generated.